chriistmas/Nachtlicht/README.md

-# Bluetooth and WiFi Car 2-in-1 🚗📶
+# Bluetooth and WiFi Car two in one 🚗📶

 A versatile ESP32-based car project that can be controlled over both **Bluetooth** and **WiFi**!
 Seamlessly switch between modes and enjoy flexible remote control capabilities.